amno1/st/README.md

 ## Aditional notes

-It is quite easy to add back Luke's removed features if you wish to use those, I have just commented out patch for external pipe, so if you really need to copy/paste/open links from st, you can uncomment and recompile, it worked nice when I tested.
-Alpha is a little bit more work to remove, so I have left it in even though I don't use it myself.
-It works fine here (with compiz), but I just don't need it.
+It is quite easy to add back Luke's features I don't use.
+If you wish to use those, I have just commented out his coe (I tested it, but it wasn't for me), so you can uncomment and recompile, it worked nice when I tested.

 ### Colors